MightyDevices/aio-serial/README.md

 ## How to install

 1. Clone the repository or use it as a submodulde for your project:
-`git clone https://github.com/MightyDevices/aioserial AIOSerial` OR `git submodule add https://github.com/MightyDevices/aioserial AIOSerial`
+`git clone --recurse-submodules https://github.com/MightyDevices/aioserial AIOSerial` OR `git submodule add https://github.com/MightyDevices/aioserial AIOSerial` followed by `git submodule update --init --recursive AIOSerial`
 2. Install the requirements: `pip install -r requirements.txt`

 ## How to use